ID-JAG delegation (Python SDK)

 Why ID-JAG exists

-An M2M service (guide 2) acts as itself — its own identity, its own permissions.
-But a copilot or chatbot acts for a person: when Alice asks her assistant to check her tickets, the MCP server should apply Alice's permissions, not the agent's — and the audit log should say "Alice, via agent X".
+An M2M service acts as itself.
+But a copilot acts for a user: the MCP server should apply Alice's permissions and the audit log should say "Alice, via agent X".

 |---|---|

-ID-JAG (Identity Assertion JWT Authorization Grant — the emerging cross-app access standard, also called XAA) solves it properly: the user logs in once, the agent exchanges proof of that login for a scoped, short-lived token that carries both identities:
+ID-JAG (Identity Assertion JWT Authorization Grant / XAA) solves it: the user logs in once, the agent exchanges proof of that login for a scoped, short-lived token that carries both identities:

 {